gbv/coli-conc-server/README.md

 srv update name-of-service
 ```

+You can see logs for a service using `srv logs name-of-service`.

 ### `srv` Script Dependencies
 Deno will automatically download and cache all dependency when `srv` is first run.